-- Two direct meetings were held with Dr. David Borofsky, Executive Director of the Arizona Community Colleges Coordinating Council (AC4) on September 4 and October 18. - At a dedicated meeting of the AC4, the topic of the postsecondary funding split was addressed and the perspectives of community college leadership on the issue was solicited and freely offered.
+- Two direct meetings were held with the Executive Director of the Arizona Community Colleges Coordinating Council (AC4) on September 4 and October 18. - At a dedicated meeting of the AC4, the topic of the postsecondary funding split was addressed and the perspectives of community college leadership on the issue was solicited and freely offered.